-Why do Biomedical Tests for Tourette’s, Tics, and OCD?
+Why Biomedical Testing for Tourette’s, Tics, and OCD?

 It has been observed in clinical studies that individuals with Chronic Tic Disorder (CTD), Tourette’s syndrome and Obsessive Compulsive Disorder (OCD) are also predisposed to having physical problems that co-exist in addition to the symptoms of the disorder.
 These include:

 - Chronic Pain

 - Restless Leg Syndrome (RLS)

 Clinical studies have shown that these physical conditions associated with CTD, Tourette’s Syndrome, OCD, and Depression are also associated with oxidative stress, mineral deficiency, and microbial imbalance.
 Very often, these abnormalities are not identified through routine lab work and are dismissed as insignificant when they are discovered.
 The reality is that the specific concentration of the mineral balance in the body has a profound effect on the response of the immune and nervous systems.
 Furthermore, individuals prone to inflammation and oxidative stress are more susceptible to opportunistic pathogens.
 These pathogens can hinder (either directly or indirectly) proper digestion/absorption and create further oxidative stress and mineral deficiency in the body.
 Unless properly addressed, this vicious cycle will continue to inhibit the various chemical pathways necessary for proper neurological and immune function.
 The resulting complications will contribute to, and may even cause, the symptoms of CTD, Tourette’s syndrome, OCD and Depression.